 Italian verbs are able to do this because they take different forms based on who or what is performing an action.
 This phenomenon is called verb conjugation, and it's a bit different from what most native English speakers are used to.

-While grammar is immensely important when learning a foreign language, all too many courses neglect to teach you relevant vocabulary that you can actually use in real life.
+While grammar is immensely important in your Italian learning, many courses neglect to teach you relevant vocabulary that you can actually use in real life.

 Many classical courses teach themed vocabulary that focuses on grammar only.
 Thus you learn lists of fairly useless sentences like "The cat drinks milk", "The ball is under the table", "The boy runs fast", etc.